jordansissel/ruby-ftw/README.md

 # For The Web

-net/http is pretty much not good.
+net/http is pretty much not good. dns behavior in ruby changes quite frequently.

+Above all else, I want a consistent API and behavior that I can rely on.
+Ruby stdlib is not that thing.

 I want:

-* A HTTP client that acts as a full user agent, not just a single connection.
+* A HTTP client that acts as a full user agent, not just a single connections.
+(With connection reuse)
 * HTTP and SPDY support.
 * WebSockets support.
 * SSL/TLS support.
 * An API that lets me do what I need.
 * Server and Client modes.
 * Support for both normal operation and EventMachine would be nice.

-## DONE

-* TCP connection
-* DNS resolution (wraps Socket.gethostname)
-* HTTP client partially done

 ## TODO